tc39/notes/es8/2017-07/jul-27.md

 BF: Are you freezing those properties?

-MPT: Yes, the pollyfill right now is a getter
+MPT: Yes, the polyfill right now is a getter

 DD: That makes sense; I'd think of these as calculated from internal slots